halasadi/MAPS/README.md

 * `qrateMuProposalS2` (optional, acts in the same was as in mrateMuProposalS2 except for the coalescent rates)

-* `mindf` (optional, if the MAPs plots look blockly, it sometimes helpful to put a lower bound on the overdispersion parameter in the negative-binomial.
+* `dfmin` (optional, if the MAPs plots look blockly, it sometimes helpful to put a lower bound on the overdispersion parameter in the negative-binomial.
 This in effect tempers the likelihood, and allows the mcmc to move around more freely)

 ```
 ./runeems2 --params params.ini --seed 123